turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 ## History of JavaScript

 Way back in the early days of the web, Brendan Eich created JavaScript.
 Legend has it that he wrote it in 10 days in 1995 while he was working as an engineer at Netscape.
 The language was first released with Netscape 2 in 1996.
-The name 'JavaScript' was a oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java, but instead it led to years of confusion about the names of these two mostly unrelated programming languages.
+The name 'JavaScript' was an oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystems' popular language Java, but instead it led to years of confusion about the names of these two mostly unrelated programming languages.

 ## What is JavaScript and Why?

 JavaScript was created to make the web more dynamic.
-It is an object-oriented scripting language that can also be written functionally and is made to run inside a host environment like a web browser and provide programatic control over the objects of that environment.
+It is an object-oriented scripting language that can also be written functionally and is made to run inside a host environment like a web browser and provide programmatic control over the objects of that environment.
 For example, when you click a button and you want something about the webpage to change, you will use JavaScript.

 JavaScript can be _client-side_ and _server-side_, meaning that it can be used to control user-facing interfaces as well as handle the server-side extensions that connect with a database.